OleksiyRudenko/taxret-ngmd/README.md

 Suggested extension:
 * `document/` branches -- for documentation, which is not tied to particular code, features etc.
+* `refactor/` branches -- for refactoring project layout or code

 ### Currently in use